knipferrc/turtle/README.md

 # Turtle 🐢
-- A not so slow shell
+- A shell you won't want to come out of